MandeepGoyal/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
 I'm **Mandeep Goyal**.
-I am Data Engineer who can manage the data wihtout complicating things.
+I am Data Engineer who can manage the data without complicating things.